Effective Date: March 29, 2019

 (3) Date by which NPD or NPR needs to be published.

-(4) Timeline for coordination to include the number of days for each step of the coordination as illustrated in Figure 4.
+(4) Timeline for coordination showing the number of days for each step of the coordination as illustrated in Figure 4.
+Download a timeline template to enter number of days for each step in the expedited review, here: Expedited Review.

 4.1.5 The coordination process will not be used to impede the Agency's legal obligations with respect to mission accomplishment, protection of worker health and safety and protection of the public, protection of the environment, or national security.